Last Updated: January 21, 2026 | 29-minute read

 Evidence-Based HIIT Protocols

-- Norwegian 4x4: 4 minutes at 85-95% MHR, 3 minutes recovery, repeated 4 times.
-Excellent for cardiovascular health
+Norwegian 4x4: 4 minutes hard / 3 minutes easy, repeated 4 times

 Research indicates that HIIT appears to preferentially target visceral fat—the dangerous fat surrounding organs.
 A meta-analysis in the Journal of Clinical Medicine found that HIIT was particularly effective at reducing abdominal fat compared to other forms of exercise.